Data dependent energy modelling for worst case energy consumption analysis: Introduction

-We explore the effect of data on the maximal energy consumption of programs, performing probabilistic analysis on the distributions of energy consumption obtained.
-Data's effect on entire programs is explored through several methods, finding that random data forms distributions from which a maximum energy can be estimated.

-Individual instructions are analysed and probabilistic modeling approaches are explored to determine the maximum energy consumption of instruction sequences.
+We analyse individual instructions and explore probabilistic modeling approaches to determine the maximum energy consumption of instruction sequences.
 This provides a means to analyse complex programs at the block level.
 The analysis exposes how data correlations reduce maximum energy.
 A degenerate case is discovered, where the sequence of instructions results in a bimodal energy distribution.